-An appropriate person is the designated member of the team responsible for counting the surgical instruments
+An appropriate person is the designated member of the team responsible for counting the surgical instruments Unit aim (s) This unit is aimed at those who work in a non-scrubbed role to support perioperative teams during perioperative procedures.
+Learners will have the opportunity to develop knowledge, understanding and skills to maintain the sterile field and work safely with medical devices and equipment underpins practice.
+Assessment requirements specified by a This unit must be assessed in line with Skills sector or regulatory body (if appropriate) for Health Assessment Principles Details of the relationship of the unit and relevant National Occupational Standards This unit links to PCS24.

-11 '1 ' / \
+Title: J/616/5111 Provide advice and

-Unit aim (s) This unit is aimed at those who work in a
+information to enable parents to promote

-non-scrubbed role to support perioperative
+the health and well-being of their newborn

-teams during perioperative procedures.
+babies

-Learners will have the opportunity to develop
+Level: 3

-knowledge, understanding and skills to
+201011 •

-maintain the sterile field and work safely with
+Credit Value: 3

-medical devices and equipment underpins
+GLH: 22

-practice.
+Learning Outcomes Assessment Criteria

-Assessment requirements specified by This unit must be assessed in line with Skills a sector or regulatory body (if for Health Assessment Principles appropriate) Details of the relationship of the unit This unit links to PCS24. and relevant national occupational standards
+The learner will: The learner can:

-Title: J/616/5111 Provide advice and information to enable parents to promote the health and wellbeing of their newborn babies Level: 3 Credit Value: 3 GLH: 22 TQT: 30 Learning Outcomes The learner will: Assessment Criteria The learner can: 1.
-Understand current legislation, national guidelines, policies, protocols and good practice guidelines related to providing advice and information to parents/carers on the health and wellbeing of newborn babies 1.
-Understand current legislation, national guidelines, policies, protocols and good practice guidelines related to providing advice and information to parents/carers on the health and wellbeing of newborn babies 1.1 Summarise current legislation, national guidelines, policies, protocols and good practice guidelines related to providing advice and information to parents/carers on the health and wellbeing of newborn babies 1.2 Describe local policies for child safety and protection 1.3 Explain how to work in partnership with parents/carers and significant others 1.4 Explain the rights and responsibilities of parents/carers for their child and own role in relation to this 1.5 Explain how to obtain advice and information to support own practice 1.6 Explain how to report any concerns about the parent/carer or child's health, safety or wellbeing in line with local policy and protocol 1.7 Explain how to access records and information on the needs and preferences of babies, parents and carers, in line with local policy and protocol 1.8 Explain the importance of confidentiality when accessing records and information 2.
-Understand the requirements for the health and wellbeing of newborn babies and their parents/carers 2.1 Explain the differing needs of babies at the different stages of physical, social, emotional and cognitive development
+Understand current legislation, national guidelines, policies, protocols and good practice guidelines related to providing advice and information to parents/carers on the health and wellbeing of newborn babies Summarise current legislation, national guidelines, policies, protocols and good practice guidelines related to providing advice and information to parents/carers on the health and wellbeing of newborn babies Describe local policies for child safety and protection Explain how to work in partnership with parents/carers and significant others Explain the rights and responsibilities of parents/carers for their child and own role in relation to this Explain how to obtain advice and information to support own practice Explain how to report any concerns about the parent/carer or child's health, safety or wellbeing in line with local policy and protocol Explain how to access records and information on the needs and preferences of babies, parents and carers, in line with local policy and protocol Explain the importance of confidentiality when accessing records and information